clementlopez/mysimbdp/reports/Assignment-1-Design.md

 - Cassandra allows you to have flexible data schemas

 The main limitation I could find was the size of the columns, all the data for a key value, must fit on the disk of a single machine (which is not a problem for the data I use)

+Choosing the Cloud Platform for the future of my project is quite difficult.
+Differences between the existing Cloud Platforms are not very numerous.
+The 3 main platforms at that time are AWS, Azure Cloud and Google Cloud.
+I think I have right when I assume that for my project, differencies between these 3 will not be visible/measurable.
+What will make the difference will be how the platform will deal with data privacy, the backend knowledge and the price.

+This last is the one that make the difference because Aalto-University offers a Google Cloud space !
+And Google Cloud is more user friendly than the others.